Programming-Systems-Lab/dyclink/README.md

 -compId represents the comparison ID, which can be seen from the MySQL database. -insts represents the minimum size of code relatives you care.
 The default value is 45. -filter is optional and solely for the experiments in the paper.
 This argument can filter out some simple utility methods that do not contribute to the real business logic of the application.

+### Test Run
+For testing if your system set-up is successful, you can use the command to drive a simple test case of DyCLINK:
+./scripts/test\_run.sh

+This script will execute two simple methods (which are a code relative) and conduct Step 2 and Step 3 sequentially.
+The results can be seen under the "results" directory.

 Questions, concerns, comments
 ----